PostHog/posthog.com/contents/blog/session-replay-pricing.md

 ## How will this impact me?

 It will vary on usage, but a customer generating 25k recorded sessions a month will now pay $85 a month, down from $430 a month.
 That's a huge $4,140 annual saving.

-You can [calculate your new price](/pricing) on the pricing page.
+This makes using PostHog cheaper than any competing tool with similar features that publishes its pricing.

 ![new pricing](https://res.cloudinary.com/dmukukwp6/image/upload/new_pricing_7e0af9ddc4.jpg)

-This makes using PostHog cheaper than any competing tool with similar features that publishes its pricing.
-Here’s a breakdown of costs at different tiers:
+You can [calculate your new price](/pricing) on the pricing page, but here’s a breakdown of the changes at different volumes:

 | &nbsp;                 | **Old price** | **New price** | **Change**   |
 |------------------------|---------------|---------------|--------------|